canta2899/mgp/README.md

 I made this tool in order to perform the same kind of lookup while taking advantage of **goroutines** in order to parallelize the research in files while the path is being traversed.

-Grep still remains the best tool, but for specific needs **Multigrep** may come handy too.
+Grep still remains the best tool, but for specific needs **MGP** may come handy too.

 ## How it works